pulumi/pulumi-openstack/docs/installation-configuration.md

 Gophercloud bug.
 If this is the case, then we'll need to get the bug fixed in Gophercloud first.

-However, if the bug is with Terraform itself, then you can begin work directly in the OpenStack provider.
+However, if the bug is with Pulumi itself, then you can begin work directly in the OpenStack provider.

 Again, if you have any questions about whether the bug you're trying to fix is